JoneYu45/State_space_framework_for_microbial_interaction_variability/Fig_6a/README.md

 The tutorial and codes of FINDER is avaialbale at https://github.com/FFrankyy/FINDER.
 Input the directory we created in the last step.

 ## Visualize the FINDER result
 FINDER will return a directory containing the pairwise connectivity contribution of each microbe in the network.
 In our study, there are 13 microbes and 259 networks in total.
-Therefore, we have used the heatmap to visualize the contribution of each microbe at different state.
+Therefore, we have used the heatmap to visualize the contribution of each microbe at different states.
 Run FINDER_Plot.R to recreate the Fig 6a in our paper.
 Change data_loc in Line 6 if you have saved the FINDER result somewhere.